dortania/OpenCore-Post-Install/universal/memory.md

 ## A bit of background

-Mac OS expects that the underlying hardware to be Apple hardware.
+Mac OS expects the underlying hardware to be Apple hardware.
 Therefore, when building a hackintosh/ryzentosh we need to try and match the hardware as closely as possible.
-For those areas where our hardware differs we must try to convince Mac OS that the hardware is a match.
+For those areas where our hardware differs, we must try to convince Mac OS that the hardware is a match.

 Consider your mainboard.
 If you are emulating a Mac Pro 7,1 then the Apple mainboard has 12 physical RAM slots.
 Our mainboards will probably have fewer physical memory slots.
 We will use OpenCore's custom memory mapping feature to report 12 physical slots to Mac OS.
 We can then assign our actual memory configuration into these 12 slots.